blynkkk/docs/unused/partner-mode.md

 ![](../.gitbook/assets/invite_partner.gif)

-Your Partner will receive an Email about your request and your card will appear in his Blynk.App Clients tab with "Pending Invitation" status.
+Your Partner will receive an Email about your request and your card will appear in his Blynk.Apps Clients tab with "Pending Invitation" status.

 {% hint style="info" %}
 You can recall the access anytime.